 Between the three companies, they offer the widest range of sizes from 3XS to 6XL, and absorbency from moisture wicking to heavy overnight (capacities of 10 to 20mL as well).

-It’s also interesting to note that MobiBodi sells a breastfeeding singlet for new moms who may experience breast milk leaks—a pretty unique offering in this period panty market.
+It’s also interesting to note that Modibodi sells a breastfeeding singlet for new moms who may experience breast milk leaks—a pretty unique offering in this period panty market.

 Last on the list is Speax (recently acquired and rebranded from its previous name Icon), which is technically marketed as pee-proof undies rather than period panties, because its sister company Thinx already takes care of the latter.

 Since they’re made by the same parent firm, Speax utilizes the same fabric technology as Thinx.
-In fact, panties from both companies are very comparable, with the exception of absorbency.
+In fact, panties from both Speax and Thinx are very comparable, with the exception of absorbency.

-Speax can absorb double the amount, up to 8 teaspoons of fluid which is about 40mL.
-This is probably due to urine flowing at a faster rate and in more volume than menstrual fluid, which makes the capacity more ideal for that purpose.
+Even though they are both the same company now, a big difference of Speax vs Thinx is that Speax can absorb double the amount, up to 8 teaspoons of fluid which is about 40mL.
+This is probably due to urine flowing at a faster rate and in more volume than menstrual fluid, which makes the Speax capacity more ideal for that purpose.
 It’s hard to say if Speax and Thinx are actually interchangeable though—their FAQs just refer them to each other when that question comes up.

 Like most modern companies, all three engage in their communities through corporate responsibility programs.
 Both Thinx and Speax are manufactured in a family-run facility in Sri Lanka that observes ethical and sustainable product development.